zubko/make-cv-pdf/README.md

 Keep the browser side-by-side to the code and enjoy the live-reload while editing.

-There is simple static solution based on React Router to provide a rendering of different documents.
-The main idea is to be able to see both documents side by side while they are edited in case if styling changes are applied to both of them.

-The root page will show a menu.
+For the browser there is a React Router based solution to provide a rendering of different documents.
+It's possible to open different documents in different tabs and compare them side by side while they are edited.
+The root page will show a menu with the items found in the `documents` folder.
 And each document is accessible under its own path.
 For example `http://localhost:3000/web` is for Web Dev CV.
+List of available documents is collected at the build time thanks to [import-all.macro](https://github.com/kentcdodds/import-all.macro).

 The images and fonts can be found in the `public` folder.